Why is LED bad?

 do its dirty work on the components that lay inside.
 Defending against this pertinent problem is hard, and not doing it perfectly can increase early failures

 and thus increase maintenance costs.
 If it is done well, the problem of corrosion will be stopped, but this will add to the total fixture cost.
-Perhaps a conformal coating could be used, but this still adds to fixture costs.
+Perhaps a conformal coating could be used.

 But wait, there's more!